jcollard/intro-to-web-dev-w23/index.md

 ## Classroom Expectations

-* Class will begin promptly at XXX.
+* Class will begin promptly at 2:30 PM Pacific Time.
 If you are going to be late, you should message me prior to class.
 * During class, you should have your camera on at all times.
 If you leave your computer, you should leave your camera on so I know that you are not currently hearing me.
 (If you need to step away, that is fine just let me know in the chat).